List of submissions to the 46th Academy Awards for Best Foreign Language Film

-This is a list of submissions to the 46th Academy Awards for Best Foreign Language Film.
+In 1973 the list of submissions to the 46th Academy Awards for Best Foreign Language Film included twenty films.

 The Academy Award for Best Foreign Language Film was created in 1956 by the Academy of Motion Picture Arts and Sciences to honour non-English-speaking films produced outside the United States.
 The award is handed out annually, and is accepted by the winning film's director, although it is considered an award for the submitting country as a whole.
-Countries are invited by the Academy to submit their best films for competition according to strict rules, with only one film being accepted from each country.
+Countries are invited by the academy to submit their best films for competition according to strict rules, with only one film being accepted from each country.

 For the 46th Academy Awards, twenty films were submitted in the category Academy Award for Best Foreign Language Film.
 East Germany and Finland made their debuts in the competition.
 The five nominated films came from France, West Germany, Israel, Netherlands and Switzerland.

 France won for the ninth time for Day for Night by François Truffaut, which was also nominated for Best Director, Best Original Screenplay and Best Supporting Actress (Valentina Cortese) in the subsequent ceremony (47th Academy Awards).